Hardware Recommendations for V-Ray

 How does Network Rendering work in V-Ray?
 Do I need special licenses?

 For more information on network rendering, we recommend visiting V-Ray’s Render Node information page.
 For installation and configuration instructions, there is excellent documentation for 3ds Max, Maya, Cinema 4D and various other applications.
-Note that V-Ray RT does not yet have full support for Distributed Rendering.
-For example, in Maya the Production renderer does not yet support V-Ray RT Distributed Rendering.
-Due to this, we recommend checking with Chaos Group directly before purchasing a workstation/server to use as a render node for V-Ray RT to ensure the software is able to do what you need.
+We recommend checking with Chaos Group directly before purchasing a workstation/server to use as a render node for V-Ray to ensure the software integration is able to do what you need.

 Do I need a Maya or 3ds Max license for each V-Ray server node?

 While V-Ray does need 3ds Max or Maya installed on each server node, you do not need a separate license for each.
 As long as you are just using it as a render node, Autodesk allows you to use your normal license for up to 999 render nodes provided you are not using the actual 3ds Max or Maya GUI.